erikayazmeen/QAPortfolio/README.md

   * [Bug reports and work in Jira](#bug-reports-and-work-in-jira)

 ### About me
 I am organised, structured and attentive to detail.
 And on the other, due to my personality, I love to communicate with people and solve problems.

-I got my Master's Degree from the University of Eastern Finland and have been a PhD fellow at the University of Jyväskylä for 3 years.
-My research field was computational physical chemistry, which involved modelling of chemical reactions through massively-parallel computing.

-Now, I wish to exploit my research and analytical skills in software testing.
-Currently, I am intensively studying techniques and tools by attending online courses and testing web applications created for learning purposes.

-I would be extremely happy to apply obtained knowledge to testing an operational product and gain hands-on experience.
-It is a crucial step in my current career goal — to become a mid-level software tester in 2 years.
+I got my Diploma from Polytechnic Seberang Perai, Penang as Digital Technology student for 3 years.
+Currently working in Tehcninier Sdn Bhd as a Software Quality Assurance Engineer for 2 years and 6 months.
+During my first year, I have intensively studying techniques and tools by attending online courses in Udemy provided by my current company and have been manual testing their web applications, applications (android and ios) and game applications.
+Our projects mainly focusing on government services.
+I do also learn on how to write product requirement documentation and documentate client's requirements.

 My Linkedin profile (https://www.linkedin.com/in/erika-yazmeen-651238193/)

 ## CV
 You can download my CV as [a PDF from my Google Drive](https://drive.google.com/file/d/1UPBs-OrvYULlY0x6ZombEdgr1cftRB5X/view?usp=drive_link).
 ## Skills
-You can find examples of the described skills in the [Examples of my work](#examples-of-my-work) section.

 __Manual testing__
   * can perform manual functional and gained hands-on experience by testing web applications, applications (adroid & ios) and game applications